Part VI. Standards of Practice

 J. In a body-piercing, ear-piercing, or ear-piercing earlobe only salon or temporary location, adequate mechanical ventilation must be provided.

 K. A body-piercing, ear-piercing, or ear-piercing earlobe only salon or temporary location must be equipped with hand-cleaning facilities for its personnel with unobstructed access to the body-piercing, ear-piercing, or ear-piercing earlobe only area such that the body-piercer, ear-piercer, or ear-piercer earlobe only can return to the area without having to touch anything with his hands.
 Hand-cleaning facilities must be equipped either with hot and cold or tempered running water under pressure and liquid germicidal soap or with a sanitizing solution to clean hands.
 Hand-cleaning facilities must be equipped with single-use towels or mechanical hand drying devices and a covered refuse container.
 Such facilities must be kept clean and in good repair.
-All facilities must have running water and soap accessible for cleaning of hands contaminated by body fluids.

 L. No animals are permitted in the body-piercing, ear-piercing, or ear-piercing earlobe only salon or temporary location, except for guide or service animals accompanying persons with disabilities or nonmammalian animals in enclosed glass containers such as fish aquariums, which must be outside of the body-piercing or ear-piercing area or sterilization area.
 No animals are allowed in the body-piercing, ear-piercing, or ear-piercing earlobe only area or sterilization area.

-M. In a body-piercing, ear-piercing, or ear-piercing earlobe only salon or temporary location, the use of tobacco products and consumption of alcoholic beverages shall be prohibited in the body-piercing, ear-piercing, or ear-piercing earlobe only area or sterilization area.
+M. In a body-piercing, ear-piercing, or ear-piercing earlobe only salon or temporary location, the use of tobacco products and consumption of alcoholic beverages must be prohibited in the body-piercing, ear-piercing, or ear-piercing earlobe only area or sterilization area.

 N. In a body-piercing, ear-piercing, or ear-piercing earlobe only salon or temporary location, no food or drink will be stored or consumed in the body-piercing, ear-piercing, or ear-piercing earlobe only area or sterilization area.